clj-commons/seesaw/README.md

 See `seesaw.events/add-listener` for more details.

 ### Actions
-It's typical in Swing apps to use actions for menus, buttons, etc. An action needs an event handler function and some properties.
+It's typical in Swing apps to use actions for menus, buttons, etc. An action needs a handler function and some properties.
 Here's an example of creating an action and adding it to a toolbar:

     (use 'seesaw.core)
-    (let [open-action (action (fn [e] (alert "I should open a new something."))
+    (let [open-action (action
+                        :handler (fn [e] (alert "I should open a new something."))
                         :name "Open"
                         :tip  "Open a new something something.")
+          exit-action (action
-          exit-action (action (fn [e] (.dispose (to-frame e))) :name "Exit"
+                        :handler (fn [e] (.dispose (to-frame e)))
+                        :name "Exit"
                         :tip  "Close this window")]
       (frame